All applicants will be required to submit an example of their writing on cinema, and a letter of intent.

 Please see the Mel Hoppenheim School of Cinema Courses page for course descriptions.

-Film and Moving Image Studies MA (45 credits)
+credits of Film and Moving Image Studies MA Required Courses

 credits chosen from one of the following options: